Bartozzz/crawlerr/README.md

 [![npm downloads](https://img.shields.io/npm/dt/crawlerr.svg)](https://www.npmjs.com/package/crawlerr)
   <br>

 **crawlerr** is simple and fully customizable web crawler for Node.js, based on Promises.
-It provides core features such as *server-side DOM* (JSDOM), *configurable pool size* and retries, *rate limit*.
-This tool also allows you to crawl specific urls only based on *wildcards*.
-It uses *Bloom filter* for caching.
+It provides core features such as _server-side DOM_ (JSDOM), _configurable pool size_, _retries_ and _rate limit_.
+This tool also allows you to crawl specific urls only based on _wildcards_.
+It uses _Bloom filter_ for caching.
 </div>

 <h2 align="center">Installation</h2>